Project

 Project phase 2: Regenerative agriculture in Europe: accelerating the transition

-The second phase of this project is introduced to incorporate our learnings until now, on the one hand and to explore the feasibility of our ambitious objective on the other hand.
-The aim is to come to a detailed scope and set-up of the organisation, to optimise an approach to boost the transition of RegenAg towards sustainable agriculture.
+The second phase of the project was introduced to incorporate the learnings and to explore the feasibility of accelerating the RegenAg concept.
+The aim was to come to a detailed scope and set-up for optimising an approach, to boost the transition of RegenAg towards sustainable agriculture.

-1. Defining a target point, together with general RegenAg principles, for analysing the costs and benefits of RegenAg transitions in EU areas.
-We will look at which indicator(s) and at which indicator value(s) farmers could be positioned and distinguished as ‘RegenAg agricultural entrepreneurs’ creating positive impact.
+- Defining a target point, together with general RegenAg principles, for analysing the costs and benefits of RegenAg transitions in EU areas.
+We explored which indicator(s) and at which indicator value(s) farmers could be positioned and distinguished as ‘RegenAg agricultural entrepreneurs’, creating positive impact.

-3. Providing initial insights in drivers & barriers of RegenAg frontrunners, by selecting 28-30 frontrunners who seem to match the RegenAg requirements in four selected EU countries: France, Germany, Poland and Hungary.
-Based on in-depth interviews, we aim to understand their key drivers, barriers, and behaviouristic features, for shifting to RegenAg.
+- Providing initial insights into drivers and barriers of RegenAg frontrunner farmers, by selecting 29 frontrunners who match the RegenAg requirements, in four selected EU countries: France, Germany, Poland and Hungary.
+Based on in-depth interviews, the results contribute to a wider understanding of farmers’ key drivers, barriers, and behavioural characteristics for shifting to RegenAg.